canvasxyz/okra-js/README.md

 ### Syncing with a remote source

 First, you must have an instance of the `Source` interface for the remote okra database you want to sync with.
-If you're exposing the merkle tree via an HTTP API, you'll have to write a little client implementing `Source` that uses `fetch`, or whatever is appropriate for the transport.
+If you're exposing the merkle tree via an HTTP API, you'll have to write a little client implementing `Source` that uses `fetch`, or whatever is appropriate for your transport.

 ```ts
 interface Source {